-Visit the Neurodivergent Therapist directory and resources: www.ndtherapists.com
+Visit the Neurodivergent Therapist directory here: www.ndtherapists.com

 Neurodiversity refers to natural variation in human brain development and functioning.
 Specifically, there are often differences in our ability to learn, sustain attention, regulate our mood, and engage in social communication with others.
 Neurodivergent individuals can have significant differences that impact how they interact with the world.
 For example, a neurodivergent person may have heightened sensory experiences that make it hard to be in large crowds or loud spaces.
 This can create unique challenges for them, as many spaces have been created for neurotypical people who do not face these same differences.

-Neurodivergent individuals are sometimes diagnosed with specific conditions, including autism, ADHD, and/or other diagnoses.
+Neurodivergent individuals are sometimes diagnosed with autism, ADHD, and/or other diagnoses.
 A diagnosis is not required to identify as neurodivergent, as the neurodiversity paradigm is a non-pathologizing way of viewing brain development and functioning.
 In addition, there are often many challenges that prevent folks from obtaining a diagnostic assessment, especially as an adult.
 Many adults are undiagnosed, misdiagnosed, and/or are unaware of being neurodivergent due to limited research and supports for neurodivergent people.

 Due to limited research and supports, there has been a history of providers attempting to make neurodivergent people change their behaviors to fit neurotypical standards.
 Many traditional therapy approaches do not respect these differences and can encourage ableist views.
 This has caused significant harm to those in the community and has made it harder for neurodivergent people to seek mental health supports.
 In response to these challenges, neurodivergent folks began advocating for acceptance of their neurological differences.
 This fight for acceptance is called the “neurodiversity movement,” which has roots in the disability rights movement.